timray674/website-content/post/svelte/svelte-slots/index.md

 > For React developers, this is basically the same as `<button>{props.children}</button>`

-Any component importing it can define content that is going to be put into the slot, by adding it into the component opening and closing tags:
+Any component importing it can define content that is going to be put into the slot by adding it into the component's opening and closing tags:

 ```html
 <script>